eleanorOrad/f1-telemetry-simulator/README.md

 # F1 Telemetry Simulator

-A Python-based simulation of a Formula 1 telemetry system designed to explore how vehicle data is transmitted, processed, and monitored by a race engineer in real time.
+Python simulation of a Formula 1 telemetry system exploring how vehicle data is transmitted, processed, and monitored by a race engineer in real time.

-This project was built while learning socket programming in class and applies TCP/IP networking concepts to a motorsport-style telemetry environment.
+This project was developed while learning TCP/IP socket programming and applies networking concepts to a motorsport-style telemetry environment.

 ---

 ## Overview

-The system simulates a Formula 1 pit wall receiving telemetry from multiple cars.
+The system simulates a Formula 1 pit wall receiving telemetry from multiple race cars.

-Each car sends telemetry packets containing performance data such as speed, RPM, and G-force.
+Each car sends telemetry packets containing vehicle performance data such as speed, RPM, and G-force.
+The server processes incoming telemetry streams, maintains a virtual garage state, and triggers alerts when safety or performance thresholds are exceeded.

-The server processes incoming data, updates the virtual garage state, and triggers alerts for race engineers when critical thresholds are exceeded.
+This models the type of real-time telemetry monitoring used by race engineers during a session.

 ---